senecajs/seneca/README.md

 In this code, whenever seneca sees the pattern `{cmd:'salestax'}`, it executes the function associated with this pattern, which calculates sales tax.
+There is nothing special about the property `cmd` .
+It is simply the property we want to pattern match.
+You could look for `foo` for all seneca cares!
  Yah!

 The `seneca.add` method adds a new pattern, and the function to execute whenever that pattern occurs.